 - Additional education.
 Conduct offline and online conferences, training, master classes.

 - Product work.
 Make your employees solve unusual tasks, participate in new projects, develop weak skills, perform as a manager for a while.

-- Coaching, mentoring and feedback.
+- Coaching, mentoring, and feedback.
 Help your team members to choose directions for professional and career development.
 And monitor their progress, help them to analyze both successes and failures.

 A Wide Range of Tasks.
 It is necessary to keep designers away from getting bogged down in routine.
 Let them think in different directions, provide a wider range of tasks.
-For this purpose, you can divide tasks to three types:
+For this purpose, you can divide tasks into three types: